grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Shakes reached into his denim vest and withdrew a small pencil and a notebook covered with black and smudged fingerprints.
 He began to scratch down notes in a fast, unreadable scribble.

-"That's unfortunate, but fucking unavoidable since we're heading for the mainland port of Stilt City."
-Said Percy.
+"That's unfortunate, but fucking unavoidable since we're heading for the mainland port of Stilt City," said Percy.

 "...The locals do not call it that."
 Put in Hemi.